-Any hen can go broody at any time, broodiness is a natural tendency that all hens have to want to sit on and hatch a clutch of eggs.
+Any hen can become broody at any time, broodiness is a natural tendency that all hens have that makes them want to sit on and hatch a clutch of eggs.

 Even hens that have lived in a colony cage system and have never had access to their own eggs before can go broody.

-The understandable reaction from many worried owners is to seek out fertilized eggs to put under their broody girl.
-This is one answer but you have to be prepared – a good half of the eggs are likely to be boys when they hatch.
+The understandable reaction from many worried hen owners is to seek out fertilized eggs to put under their broody girl.
+This is one answer but you have to be prepared – a good half of the eggs are likely to be male when they hatch.

-If you have no cockerel and have no intention of rearing your own chicks it can be infuriating to see your hen sitting in the nest day after day losing condition.
-Some hens will lose feathers and develop a bald patch on their belly (this bald spot provides extra warmth for the eggs).
+If you have no cockerel and have no intention of rearing your own chicks it can be infuriating to see your hen sitting in the nest box day after day.
+Some hens will lose feathers and develop a bald patch on their belly.
+This is because this bald spot would provide extra warmth for her eggs.

 It is important that you lift your hen off the nest every day to feed, drink and to defecate.
-Even if your hen’s nesting desire is so strong that she runs straight back to the nest it will at least provide her with some exercise.
-Remove any eggs from the nest and be firm with your hen.
-You may need to shut her outside the coop entirely.
+Even if your hen’s nesting desire is so strong that she runs straight back to the nest – it will at least provide her with some exercise.
+You should remove any eggs from the nest and be firm with your hen.
+You may need to shut her outside the coop entirely to collect them.